|2023 Local Rules and Terms of Competition|

 12 - Replacement of Broken or Significantly Damaged Club: Model Local Rule G-9 is in effect.

-13 - Broken or Significantly Damaged Club — Local Rule as prescribed in the Clarifications to the 2019 Rules of Golf is in effect.
+13 - Broken or Significantly Damaged Club — Local Rule as written in the 2023 Rules of Golf is in effect.
 Model Local Rule G-9.

-15 - Electronic Score Entry (Rule 3-3 - After your final hole is completed, the group must verbally certify and confirm individual holes scores before leaving scoring area.
+14 - Electronic Score Entry Rule (3.3b) - After your final hole is completed, the group must verbally certify and confirm individual holes scores before leaving scoring area.

 Optional COURSE RELATED Items (Please review the Event Notice to Players for locations if Optional Items are in use)

-17 - Relief Must Be Taken from a No Play Zones – If your ball, stance or area of intended swing is in a No Play Zone, you must take relief under the applicable rule depending on the location of the No Play Zone.
+16 - Relief Must Be Taken from a No Play Zones – If your ball, stance, or area of intended swing is in a No Play Zone, you must take relief under the applicable rule depending on the location of the No Play Zone.
 (Please review the Event Notice to Players for locations)